GitIanWilliams/tic-tac-toe-project/README.md

   * Add Login functionality and track previous games in a DB.
 This could lead to creating leaderboards & pairing users based on ability.
   * Add Invite functionality to allow users to choose their opponents.
   * Add more E2E tests to validate edge case behavior around reloading, finishing games, navigation, etc...
-  * Add BE tests (current functionality is being tested by e2e)
+  * Add BE & FE unit tests (current functionality is being tested by e2e)
   * Refine CICD process
   * Use a monorepo framework to share types (currently they are duplicated) and allow e2e test to be fully integrated
+  * the timer functionality is slightly buggy

 ## Project Notes